 With the Device compatibility issues, one cannot rely on automated scripts.
 There are multiple devices with different specifications and some can have a different approach in regard to others.
 That is why mobile devices are better checked manually with testers.

-With Agile being ever-so-vibrant, there is a comprehensive method to change which results in changes in product flow, interface, etc. which means that the automated test scripts are written again each time.
+With Agile, and Agile testing, being ever-so-vibrant, there is a comprehensive method to change which results in changes in product flow, interface, etc. which means that the automated test scripts are written again each time.